peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 1.4 ESP8266 limitations

 The module is too large to compile on the ESP8266 and should be precompiled or preferably frozen as bytecode.
-On the reference board with `uasyncio` and `mqtt_as` frozen, the demo script `range_ex` reports 27.4K of free RAM while running.
+On the reference board with `mqtt_as` frozen, the demo script `range_ex` reports 27.4K of free RAM while running.
 The code disables automatic sleep: this reduces reconnects at cost of increased power consumption.

 Notes on the Sonoff Basic R3 may be found [here](../sonoff/SONOFF.md).